Preventing Age-Related Cognitive Decline: Strategies For Cognitive Reserve

 Antioxidant benefits, found in many fruits and vegetables, help protect the brain from oxidative stress, which is a major contributor to age-related cognitive decline.

-Including these nutrient-dense food groups in your daily diet can support your physical health and cognitive longevity.
+Including these nutrient-dense food groups in your daily diet can support your and cognitive longevity.

-A that includes whole grains provides steady energy throughout the day while maintaining healthy glucose levels in the bloodstream – a critical factor for optimal brain function.
+A balanced diet that includes whole grains provides steady energy throughout the day while maintaining healthy glucose levels in the bloodstream – a critical factor for optimal brain function.

 Meanwhile, consuming healthy fats like avocados and nuts helps to support cell membrane health and improve communication between brain cells.